rackerlabs/technical-blog/_posts/2015-07-31-install-openstack-from-source2.md

     git clone https://github.com/openstack/glance.git -b stable/kilo

-Note: Remember that we can change and install from trunk by eliminating the -b stable/kilo from the above command.
+Note: Remember that we can change to install from trunk by eliminating the -b stable/kilo from the above command.

     cp -R glance/etc/* /etc/glance/
     cd glance